AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootAttributeLazyLoadingJacksonSerialization/README.md

 **[Attribute Lazy Loading And Jackson Serialization](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootAttributeLazyLoadingBasic)**

 **Description:** By default, the attributes of an entity are loaded eager (all at once).
 We can load them **lazy** as well.
-This is useful for column types that store large amounts of data: `CLOB`, `BLOB`, `VARBINARY`, etc or details that should be loaded on demand.
+This is useful for column types that store large amounts of data: `CLOB`, `BLOB`, `VARBINARY`, etc or *details* that should be loaded on demand.
 In this application, we have an entity named `Author`.
 Its properties are: `id`, `name`, `genre`, `avatar` and `age`.
 And, we want to load `avatar` and `age` lazy.
-But, returning entities that contains lazy loaded attributes from a rest controller will cause lazy initialization exceptions caused by Jackson which tries to fetch these attributes outside a session.
+But, returning entities (as JSON) that contains un-fetched lazy loaded attributes from a rest controller (`@RestController`) will cause lazy initialization exceptions because Jackson tries to "force" the fetching of these attributes outside a session.

 **Key points:**\
      - in `pom.xml`, activate Hibernate *bytecode instrumentation* (e.g. use Maven *bytecode enhancement plugin*)\
      - annotate the columns that should be loaded lazy with `@Basic(fetch = FetchType.LAZY)`\
      - annotate the `Author` entity with `@JsonFilter("AuthorId")`\
-     - create and configure this filter via `SimpleBeanPropertyFilter.serializeAll()`\
+     - create and configure this filter to be used by default via `SimpleBeanPropertyFilter.serializeAll()`\
      - at controller level (in the needed endpoint) rely on a filter as `filterOutAllExcept("id", "name", "genre")` and return `MappingJacksonValue`

 **Run the following requests (via BookstoreController):**\
      - create several authors: `localhost:8080/create`\
      - fetch an author by id: `localhost:8080/author/{id}`\
      - fetch authors by age greater than or equal to the given age without age and avatar: `localhost:8080/authors/{age}`\
-     - fetch authors by age greater than or equal to the given age with age and avatar (don't do this, notice the N+1 issue caused by looping the list of authors and triggering SQLs for fetching age and avatar of each author): `localhost:8080/authors/details/{age}`
+     - fetch authors by age greater than or equal to the given age with age and avatar (but, don't do this, notice the N+1 issue caused by looping the list of authors and triggering SQLs for fetching age and avatar of each author): `localhost:8080/authors/details/{age}`

 -------------------------------